 There are also specific factors impacting our market.
 Firstly, there is a strong risk aversion among investors.
 Brazilians are very income driven, and due to historically high local interest rates our allocation to fixed income is particularly high.
 Moreover, if financial products such as the traditional Brazilian PGBLs (401k-like plans) were made more attractive, people would be more interested in them.
 And our current market suffers from a lack of diversification, as products are mostly invested in domestic assets.

 There is a great opportunity for change and numerous ways it can be achieved.
-Focusing on financial education and behavioural nudges can make a real difference.
+Focusing on financial education and behavioral nudges can make a real difference.

 To view the report, please click here.